Magnitus-/PersistentBrowserObject/README.md

 PersistentBrowserObject
 =======================

-This library is used to give more of an object-oriented feel to the localStorage API.
+This library is used to give more of an object-oriented feel to the localStorage API by default.

-It started its life as an get/set accessor generator script to store options for a javascript library I plan to bring on Github later and then the "This should be separate.
-How can I generalize this?"
-OCD kicked in and this is the result.
+It also allows for a fair amount of optimization: caching, custom storage and specification of an ordering of fallback storage solutions, in order of priority.

 Requirements
 ============